El Cuyo Yucatan, a Charming Hidden Gem on the Beach: Complete Guide

 Do I need a car to go to El Cuyo?

-It really depends on your lifestyle.
-In the town of El Cuyo, you don’t need a car, you can walk or rent a bike, and there are many tours that you can do where you get picked up.
+It depends on how you like to travel and, of course, your budget.
+In the town of El Cuyo, you don’t need a car; you can walk or rent a bike, and there are many tours that you can do where you get picked up.
 (Go to Can Cocal Hotel to book the best tours available)

-Having said that, I love to be independent and go anywhere when I want so if you have a car you can visit other interesting spots in the surroundings And most of all you can get in and out when you want.
+I love being independent and going anywhere I want, so having a car allows me to visit other interesting spots in the surroundings, and most of all, get in and out when I want.

 El cuyo beach - aerial view